grilly86/jquery-knobby/readme.md

-# jquery.knobby.js
+# jquery-knobby

-a jquery plugin to convert number input elements into **turnable knobs** that can be adjusted by cyclic dragging with mouse or fingers - **multi-touch** is now supported!
+(**DEPRECATED:** behaviour and code is a bit wonky, should probably not use fantasy html attributes but data- attributes) is a jquery plugin to convert number input elements into **turnable knobs** that can be adjusted by cyclic dragging with mouse or fingers - **multi-touch** is now supported!

 ## [Demo](http://codeblock.at/jquery-knobby/demo/)
 [![Image of jquery.knobby.js result (dark theme)](http://codeblock.at/wp-content/uploads/2015/04/knobby-dark.png)](http://codeblock.at/jquery-knobby/demo/dark.html) [![Image of jquery.knobby.js result (light theme)](http://codeblock.at/wp-content/uploads/2015/04/knobby-bright.png)](http://codeblock.at/jquery-knobby/demo/)